samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 Second, install the dependencies via `pip install -r /app/requirements.txt`.

-Although the Python code in this project is meant to be run as a standalone monolithic code, it may be containerized.
-Sample [Dockerfile](https://github.com/Adaickalavan/DataPipeline/blob/master/pyconsumerrtsp/Dockerfile) to build Python image and sample [Docker-compose.yml](https://github.com/Adaickalavan/DataPipeline/blob/master/pyconsumerrtsp/Docker-compose.yml) to instantiate the Python container are provided in the repsitory.
+Although the Python code in this project is meant to be run as a standalone code, it may be containerized.
+Sample [Dockerfile](https://github.com/Adaickalavan/DataPipeline/blob/master/pyconsumerrtsp/Dockerfile) to build Python image and sample [Docker-compose.yml](https://github.com/Adaickalavan/DataPipeline/blob/master/pyconsumerrtsp/Docker-compose.yml) to instantiate the Python container are provided in the repository.

 ### PyConsumerRTSP2

 The `pyconsumerrtsp2` Python module is simply a duplicate of `pyconsumerrtsp` module.
 Running both Python modules simultaneously illustrates the scalability and resilience of the Kafka based system.
-The `pyconsumerrtsp2` module similarly runs as a standalone monolithic code.
+The `pyconsumerrtsp2` module similarly runs as a standalone code.

 From the `.env` file, we see that `pyconsumerrtsp2` subscribes to the same Kafka topic as `pyconsumerrtsp` but is assigned to a different consumergroup, namely, `consumerGroup_2`.
 ```yml